md-ibrahim25/Netflix-Clone/README.md

 - **Static UI:** Implements the visual aspects of Netflix's homepage using only HTML and CSS.
 - **Modern CSS Techniques:** Utilizes Flexbox and Grid for layout, as well as media queries for responsiveness.

-## Screenshots

-Include screenshots of your project here to give visitors a preview of your work.

 ## Getting Started

 To get a local copy up and running, follow these simple steps.